describo/crate-builder-component/README.md

 ## Configuration

+-   `crate`: The RO Crate data.
+Note - this is the JSON object `not` a path to a file to be loaded.
+    Your app needs to do the loading.
+-   `profile`: The profile.
+Note - this is the JSON object `not` a path to a file to be loaded.
+Your app needs to do the loading.
--   `lookup`: Pass in an instance of a class the component can use to lookup entity templates.
+-   `lookup`: Pass in an instance of a class the component can use to lookup entity templates or datapacks.
 The signature of the class must be:

 ```
 export class Lookup {